RobertoFalconi/GameRatingsPredictor/README.md

+# Game Ratings Predictor

 Hi everyone!
 This is a project originally made by Roberto Falconi and Federico Guidi with Professor Luigi Freda for their course "Quantitative Methods for Computer Science", based at Sapienza - University of Rome.

 The code is open source and written in Python 3.x but it's also Python 2.x backward compatible.

 The program uses the Kaggle dataset available at https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings and the Python libraries "Pandas" and "Sklearn".

 This project goal is to classifie each video game in the dataset by ESRB rating, to do this we used Logistic Regression, Random Forest and k-NN.

 ### How to run GameRatingsPredictor
 **Ubuntu, Debian and macOS users:**